syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/where-can-i-get-a-license-key.md

 ---
 layout: post
-title: Recommended places to register the Syncfusion license key in your application | Syncfusion
+title: Register Syncfusion license key in your application | Syncfusion
 description: Recommended places to register the Syncfusion license key in your application
 platform: common
 control: Essential Studio